Body Dysmorphia And Its Relationship With Eating Disorders

 Who Gets Body Dysmorphic Disorder?

 The proportion of adults living with BDD in the United States has been found to be 2.4%, with men and women affected equally .
 It commonly begins in adolescence at the time when people are most sensitive about their appearance, but many sufferers live with it for years before seeking help for fear that they will be considered vain [2, 3].
+Body Dysmorphia and its link to eating disorders are similar in this regard.

 What is more, BDD is often under-diagnosed, partly because patients tend to talk to healthcare professionals about other related symptoms such as anxiety or depression rather than revealing their underlying concern .
 Children can get BDD too, but they are often unable to articulate their problems; instead, signs that they are ill can include refusing to attend school and making plans for suicide .